-There are times when we need to contact parents about lots of things, including absence.
-We need to have your contact numbers at all times.
-So help us to help you and your child by making sure we always have an up to date number - if we don't then something important may be missed.
+There are times when we need to contact parents, including absence.
+We need to have your contact numbers and details at all times.
+It is therefore crucial that we hold the most up to date details.
 You have a duty to notify school as soon as possible of any changes to contact details.